syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 Essential PDF supports JBIG2 compression for best compression of monochrome images.

-Refer the below code snippet to draw a single frame monochrome tiff image with JBIG2 compression
+Refer the below code snippet to draw a single frame monochrome TIFF image with JBIG2 compression

 {% tabs %}